 As your baby grows and develops, they’ll be able to eat a wider range of foods.
 Introducing new flavour combinations to your baby’s meals can be fun and rewarding.

 When introducing new foods, remember to keep an eye out for signs of intolerance and allergy.
-Although breast milk will remain their main source of nutrition until their first birthday, their menu can be expanded now.
-You can start offering combinations of foods once your little one has tried and mastered single-ingredient foods.
+Although breast milk will remain your baby’s main source of nutrition until their first birthday, their menu can be expanded now.
+You can start offering combinations of foods once your little one has tried and mastered single ingredient foods.
 Exposing them to new flavours and textures now may make them more likely to eat new foods in the future, so get creative!

 Thank goodness for fruits and vegetables

 Fruits and vegetables are perfect for your baby because they are rich in important nutrients that support growth and development, including: